Introduction

 These should be sent as notifications, there is no need to reply to them.

-• revision in the RevisionedDelta is the last revision the daemon has seen from the editor.
+• revision is the last revision the daemon has seen from the editor.

 • If this is not the editor revision stored in the editor, the editor must ignore the edit.
 The daemon will send an updated version later.